How to access Facebook behind firewall using Squid

 It is a good idea to change the default port 3128 in the config to another if you have need to use several tunnels.

-ssh -D 3128 username@sshd_server
+$ ssh -D 8675 username@sshd_server

 You can kill the connection via looking for the pid.

-ps -ax | grep ssh
+$ ps -ax | grep ssh

 Once tunnel is done, you need to know how to use it.
+My browser of choice is Mozilla Firefox.
+You can use a plugin like Foxyproxy as shown below.

-In Windows if you use IE, Chrome and Safari, there it is by using the main connection's manager where you can adjust the proxy.
+In Windows, if you use IE, Chrome and Safari use the main connection's manager where you can adjust the proxy.
+Since this tunelling is via socks, you cannot use

-export http_proxy=http://proxy.server.com:3128/
+export http_proxy=http://proxy.server.com:8675/

 Instead use this

-That's it, you can now go to facebook.
+That's it, you can now go to Facebook.
 You might also want to check your new IP or http://www.ipaddresslocation.org/.

 If you want to open up squid to http, then read this.